sirredbeard/awesome-wsl/README.md

 - [We put Linux in your Windows](https://www.youtube.com/watch?v=JZCPYWrTLTg) - YouTube talk by Windows kernel team member Sarah Cooley on WSL for Windows.
 - [Setting Up Windows for Web Development](https://blog.cloudboost.io/setting-up-windows-for-web-development-28483d245a82).
 - [How to Install LAMP Stack Server on Windows Subsystem Linux](https://medium.com/@ssharizal/how-to-install-lamp-stack-server-on-windows-subsystem-linux-wsl-windows-10-133419c22473).

+#### CUDA Development on WSL
+WSL allows for CUDA usage in the Linux environment for machine learning, intense mathematics or related uses.
+In order to activate CUDA inside WSL, Windows 11 or Windows 10 with version 21H2 support is required.
+[WSL2](#5-wsl2) is required along with the 5.10 kernel which is available through `wsl --update` command.
+ - [CUDA drivers and toolkit](https://developer.nvidia.com/cuda-toolkit) are required to be installed on Windows.
+11.7 is recommended.
+ - [Section 3](https://docs.nvidia.com/cuda/wsl-user-guide/index.html) will instruct how to install the CUDA requirements inside WSL. **Do not install a driver inside WSL.** The Windows driver will be used through the 5.10 kernel.
+You can test the install after following the above steps through PyTorch (`torch.cuda.is_available()`) or similar tools.
+Another option is using the [NVIDIA CUDA Samples](https://github.com/NVIDIA/cuda-samples).

 #### Other WSL Uses
 - [Arduino setup checklist](https://yanivpaz.com/2020-04-13-arduino-wsl1/) - Checklist to connect Arduino board from WSL 1.